 Vietnam.vn - Nền tảng quảng bá Việt Nam

-Workers need to adapt to a changing job market driven by AI
+Workers need to adapt to a changing job market driven by AI.

 VietnamPlusVietnamPlus09/06/2025

-To prepare young workers for roles that AI is unlikely to replace, Aneesh Raman said it is crucial that work-based systems are “human-centric.”
-He suggested that businesses andeducators urgently need to help workers become familiar with and use AI tools effectively.
+To prepare young workers for roles that AI may struggle to replace, Aneesh Raman argues that the most important thing is for work-related systems to be "human-centered."
+He suggests that businesses and educators urgently need to help workers become familiar with and effectively utilize AI tools.

 Source: https://www.vietnamplus.vn/nguoi-lao-dong-can-thich-ung-voi-thi-truong-viec-lam-dang-thay-doi-do-ai-post1043215.vnp